How to create better Color Halftone effects in Photoshop

 Going to Layer > Duplicate Layer.

-In the Duplicate Layer dialog box, set the Document to New and click OK.
+In the Duplicate Layer dialog box, change the Document destination to New and click OK.

 Sending the duplicate layer to a new Photoshop document.

-A copy of the image opens in a separate document, which we can tell from the new tab at the top.
+A copy of your image will open in a separate document.
+You can confirm this by looking at the new document tab at the top of your workspace.

 The new Photoshop document tab.